UllaMontonen/TicketGuru/README.md

 ## Database

 The database for this project has been built using MariaDB.
-Below is an image of the database structure, and detailed explanations of the attributes of the database tables accompany it."
+Below is an image of the database structure, and detailed explanations of the attributes of the database tables accompany it.

 ![](Documentation/TicketGuru_Database.png "TicketGuru_Database")